lehuyducanh/CelestiaNodeBot/README.md

   - Total Sync Headers
   - Last Restart timestamp

+## Prerequisites

+- Python 3.7 or higher
+- `python-telegram-bot` library
+- `python-dotenv` library

+## Setup

+1. Clone the repository or copy the provided code into a new Python file (e.g., `celestia_bot.py`).
+2. Install the required libraries by running: `pip install python-telegram-bot python-dotenv`
+3. Create a `.env` file in the same directory as the Python script and add your Telegram bot token: TELEGRAM_BOT_TOKEN=YOUR_TELEGRAM_BOT_TOKEN

+Replace `YOUR_TELEGRAM_BOT_TOKEN` with the actual token provided by the BotFather on Telegram.

 ## Usage

+1. Run the Python script with the following command: `python celestia_bot.py`
-1. Add the bot @CelestiaTrackLHDAbot to your Telegram Group, example group with bot: https://t.me/CelestiaTrackingwithBrian
+2. Add the bot to your Telegram group, example group with bot: https://t.me/CelestiaTrackingwithBrian
-2. Send the Node ID (starting with "12D3" and 52 characters long) to the bot
+3. Send the Node ID (starting with "12D3" and 52 characters long) to the bot
-3. The bot will display the node information
+4. The bot will display the node information

 ## Example